stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/Workspace.md

-for now, i think i will use simple html css and js for create the interface. i found as well a
+for now, i think i will use simple html css and js for create the interface. i found as well a dataset from kaggle